thijsnissen/scala-starter/readme.md

     * require status checks to pass before merging (add `scala-build.yml` GitHub Actions workflow)
     * require branches to be up-to-date
 * settings / actions / general
-  * Allow GitHub Actions to create and approve pull requests
+  * Allow GitHub Actions to create and approve pull requests (for `auto-approve-merge` GitHub Actions workflow)

 ## GitHub Actions
 * Workflow `scala-build.yml` automatically checks for formatting and passing of all tests